-Ones certifications (qualifications) should be plastered all over a professionals website as it is on my header, footer, under my resources page, etc., at the very least to show pet parents that they care about their career and took the time, energy, thought and spent hundreds of hours, and years of professional practice to make you feel comfortable and to help you and your pet in the most efficacious, humane, and compassionate way.
+One’s certifications (qualifications) should be easily seen all over a professionals website as they are on my header, footer, under my resources page, etc., at the very least to show pet parents that they care about their career and took the time, energy, thought and spent hundreds of hours, and years of professional practice to perfect their art, craft to make you feel comfortable and to help you and your pet in the most efficacious, humane, and compassionate way.

 However, a business owner creates their website, so do your own independent due diligence.
 Go to the certification bodies of each claimed certification and check that the dog trainer is in good standing.

 - Mission statements and ethics don’t align.
-As a vegan, animal and environmental loving Buddhist, there are plenty of business ideologies that do not align with what I embody.
-I have disassociated with several organizations over the decades as their mission statements, Board of Directors and management diverged from what I believe in.
-So I make the best choice I can and add caveats where I deem necessary such as with LIMA (Least Intrusive Minimally Aversive) and the AKC (American Kennel Club)
+For example, as a vegan, animal activist, and environmental-loving Buddhist, there are tons of business ideologies that do not align with what I embody.
+I have disassociated with several organizations over the decades as their mission statements, Board of Directors and management diverged from my beliefs.
+So I make the best choice I can and add caveats where I deem necessary such as with the LIMA protocol (Least Intrusive Minimally Aversive) and the AKC (American Kennel Club)

 - It’s a long and arduous process to become certified.
 That’s the idea.
 It can take years of professional work, with professional veterinarian recommendations, submission of videos, case studies, test-taking, submitting applications, etc. But this can easily be seen as a positive as well.

-What is LIMA and why does it conflict with our morals, ethics, and values?
+What is LIMA and why does it conflict with my morals, ethics, and values?